Chapter 3:

 The phone line clicked off with a sharp, inelegant buzz.

 Reiko unwound her bath towel.
-She patted her hair with it trying to catch any final beads of water.
-She fumbled through the clothes pile again for a pair of socks and a brown hemp belt before realizing she had strung the belt over the coat rack by the front door along with her vintage ash gray blazer and a pair of leather boots.
+She patted her hair trying to catch any final beads of water.
+She fumbled through the clothes pile again for socks and a brown hemp belt before realizing she had strung said belt over the coat rack by the front door along with her vintage ashen blazer and leather boots.

 “Hello?
 Yumi?”

 The bedroom door creaked open.
-The woman Reiko had woken up next to watched her with a lost, drifting expression.
+The woman Reiko had woken up next to watched her with a slow, drifting expression.

 “Oh,” Reiko smiled.
 “Sorry, Himiko.
 Good morning.
 Did I wake you?”

-Reiko brushed past the woman and returned to the bedroom, where she fetched her mobile phone from the nightstand.
+Reiko brushed past the woman and entered the bedroom.
+She grabbed her mobile phone from the nightstand.
 Eleven missed calls flashed up on her notifications.

 “Yes.
 I’m leaving,” Reiko said.
 “There’s leftovers in the fridge, some salmon.
 If you want miso soup, I have instant soup packets in the cupboard.
-You’re free to take a shower too, but I’d appreciate it if you didn’t stay too long.
-I have important work to do tonight.”
+You’re free to take a shower too, but I’d appreciate it if you didn’t stay too long.”

 “When will I see you again, Yumi?”